Core Values Are What You Believe

-They become the compass that the organization uses to select staff members, reward and recognize employee performance, and guide interpersonal interaction among staff members.
+They become the compass that the organization uses to select staff members, reward and recognize employee performance, promote employees to more senior roles, and guide interpersonal interaction among staff members.

 If you work in an organization that values empowerment, for example, you are unafraid to take thoughtful risks.
 You are likely to identify and solve problems.
 You are comfortable making decisions without a supervisor looking over your shoulder.

 Employees who thrive in this empowered environment will do well.
 If you like waiting for someone to tell you what to do, you will fail if empowerment is the expectation and value of your organization.